-For small businesses across the U.S., Progent's Microsoft-certified experts can provide computer help and IT consulting support for the entire family of Microsoft .NET servers, Windows 2012 R2 Server, Windows Server 2008, and Windows Server 2003.
-Progent's planning, installation, update, and consulting capabilities include system design, deployment, and management help for
+For small and mid-sized companies across the United States, Progent's Microsoft-certified experts offer computer assistance and professional consulting services for the entire array of Microsoft .NET servers and Microsoft Windows Servers.
+Progent's migration, integration, update, and support capabilities cover system design, configuration, and administration help for

 security expertise, IT